cbsudux/mumbai-rains_delhi-smog/README.md

 </p>

-Visualizations are very lucid, interpretable and beauriful.
+Visualizations are lucid, interpretable and beautiful.
 This project covers the impact of the 2017 Mumbai Rains and Delhi, and Smog visually.

 ## How did I build this?